This article may contain compensated links. Please read disclaimer for more info.

 The traditional fondue is a boiling pot of melted cheese mixed with white wine.
 This pot is placed in the center of the table, cooking continuously over a little burner and waiting for you to dip your piece of bread in and eat.

 Many restaurants in Paris propose fondue during the winter.
-With the right tools, you can also try to make fondue at home.
+Great places to eat a delicious fondue in Paris are Le Chalet Savoyard (58 Rue de Charonne, Paris 11), Les Fondus de la Raclette (109 Boulevard Raspail, Paris 14), Pain, Vin, Fromage (3 Rue Geoffroy-l’Aangevine, Paris 4), and Le Chalet d’Avron (108 Rue de Montreuil, Paris 11).
+You can also try to make fondue at home with the right tools.
 A fondue party is a great way to spend a cozy Saturday night with friends or family.

-Moules-Frites (mussels + French fries) is another popular cheap food in Paris, adopted from our Belgian neighbors.
-The food consists of cooked mussels (usually a kilogram per person) and French fries (without ketchup, mayonnaise, or mustard) served in separate containers.
+Moules-Frites (mussels + French fries) is another popular cheap food Paris has to offer, adopted from our Belgian neighbors.
+The food consists of cooked mussels (usually a kilogram per person) and French fries (only salt & pepper, no ketchup, mayonnaise, or mustard) served in separate containers.

 You can eat moules-frites in many restaurants in Paris.
 There is a Belgian chain of restaurants called Léon specializing in moules-frites, with restaurants everywhere in the city.
-We personally like to go to La Petite Hostellerie (rue de la Harpe), a little and cozy restaurant in the Latin Quarter.
+We personally like to go to La Petite Hostellerie (35 Rue de la Harpe, Paris 5), a little cozy restaurant in the Latin Quarter.
 La Petite Hostellerie proposes a set menu with moules-frites + a glass of beer (or wine) for 10 euros.

 10. Cheap Indian Food in Paris